John B. McClelland

 John B. McClelland (1734–1782) was an officer in the American Revolutionary War.
 He was captured by American Indians during the Crawford Expedition and tortured to death at the Shawnee town of Wakatomika, which is currently located in Logan County, Ohio, about halfway between West Liberty, Ohio and Zanesfield, Ohio.

 Early life and family

 McClelland was born in Lancaster County, Province of Pennsylvania.
 Later he moved to Westmoreland County and taking up a tract of land in Franklin Township, lived in that part which fell within Fayette County, Pennsylvania on its organization in 1783.
 He married Martha Dale on November 12, 1759, and was either the founder or co-founder of McClellandtown, Fayette County, Pennsylvania.
-He was the father of John McClelland (1766-1849), who became an officer during the War of 1812.
+He was the father of John McClelland (1766-1849), who helped illustrate the unfair nature of the taxes imposed during the Whiskey Insurrection, and who became an officer during the War of 1812.

 American revolution

 In 1776, McClelland's Fort, an early army outpost, was built on a cliff near Royal Spring Park, Georgetown, Kentucky.
 The fort was abandoned in 1777, however, after Indian attacks increased in frequency and severity.
 John B. McClelland may have been involved in surveying the land, or possibly building a nearby log cabin.
 Though, it's more likely that a cousin, by the name of John McClelland (1745–1776), was actually responsible.
 A monument to Scott County's fallen soldiers of the Revolution now marks the location.

 John B. McClelland was a member of the commission for the Pennsylvania Constitution of 1776, and later represented Westmoreland County in the Pennsylvania General Assembly.
 The Convention met in Philadelphia, July 15, 1776, to form a constitution and frame a government for the state of Pennsylvania.
 A committee of prominent citizens met at Carpenter's Hall, Philadelphia, on June 15, 1776, in order to make arrangements for a convention anticipating the separation of the colonies from Great Britain.
 Attendants were asked by the committee "to choose such persons only to act for them in the ensuing convention as are distinguished for wisdom, integrity, and a firm attachment to the liberties of this province."
 In pursuance of this recommendation, delegates were chosen July 5, 1776, and the eight delegates to the convention elected for Westmoreland County were John Moore, Edward Cook, James Perry, James Barr, James Smith, John Carmichael, John McClelland, and Christopher Lobingier.